Welding Student Guide to AWS Welding Certification

 • Follow all welding procedures relevant to the test.

-For information on how to enroll in a vocational welding program, call Admissions at TWS: 1-855-806-4921.
-TWS offers multiple options for welding training, including the 7-month Professional Welder program, which offers a foundation in SMAW, MIG, TIG, and other common welding practices.
-Program courses include a combination of class lecture hours and hands-on practice hours, with the bulk of the time spent practicing welding techniques in the welding lab.
+For information on how to enroll in a vocational welding program, contact Admissions at TWS: 1-855-806-4921.
+TWS offers multiple options for welding training, including the 7-month Professional Welder program, which provides a foundation in SMAW, MIG, TIG, and other common welding practices.
+Program courses include a combination of classroom instruction and hands-on training, with most time spent practicing welding techniques in the welding lab.